NoCapScripts-FiveM/fivemongo/README.md

 > ⚠️ **This resource is in active development.** Bugs and frequent updates are expected.
 Feedback and contributions are welcome!

-A modern, lightweight **MongoDB wrapper** built for **FiveM** using Lua.
+A modern, lightweight **MongoDB wrapper** built for **FiveM** using Lua and TypeScript.
 It provides a simple and efficient way to interact with MongoDB databases inside your server scripts — supporting all essential operations such as `find`, `insert`, `update`, `delete`, and more.

 ---